OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

 * *orienteer.production=[true|false]* //Run Orienteer in the production mode (true) or in the development mode (false).
 * *orientdb.embedded=[true|false]* //Run an embedded OrientDB server (true) or an external OrientDB server (false).
 * *orientdb.url=remote:localhost/Orienteer* //If you are runneing an external OrientDB server, provide its network access parameters.
 For details of setting , see [OrienDB manual](http://orientdb.com/docs/last/Concepts.html#database-url).
-* *orientdb.db.username=reader* //Set the default OrientDB user name (it will be used for guests as well).
+* *orientdb.db.username=reader* //Set the name of the default user on the OrientDB server (it will be used for guests as well).

-orientdb.db.password=reader               //Password for default OrientDB user
+* orientdb.db.password=reader               //Set password for the default user on the OrientDB server.

-orientdb.db.installator.username=admin    //OrientDB user to user for administrative stuff
+* orientdb.db.installator.username=admin    //Set the OrientDB user for administrative stuff in OrientDB.

 orientdb.db.installator.password=admin    //Password for OrientDB user used for administrative stuff